AnonymousUser45301/AnonymousProject/README.md

 ## Performance Comparison
 You can download the pretrained models in this [anonymous Google drive link](https://drive.google.com/drive/folders/18so78-vONvd6lZqLs26IwnaAXxfN1BvR?usp=drive_link).
-The outputs are saved in `model_pth/MODEL_NAME/test_autoattack_output.log`, and it can be reproduced bt setting random seed as 1.
+The outputs are saved in `model_pth/MODEL_NAME/test_autoattack_output.log`, and it can be reproduced by setting random seed as 1.

 ### Robust accuracy of ResNet-18 models against AutoAttack